Kelthic/wallpaper_editor/README.md

-# wallpaper_editor
+# Wallpaper Editor Scripts
-Scripts to Wallpaper Editor
+Scripts to Wallpaper Editor from Wallpaper Engine